 The idea of wood furniture wasn’t always part of the plan, though.
 It came together after talking with RailWoods and learning they were working on a folding wooden stock.
 That conversation changed everything.
 I realized this was my chance to take the build even further from the traditional AR style by adding wood furniture.
 What better platform to do that with than one rooted in history?
 It gave the rifle a timeless, classic look that complements its modern functionality.

 On top of all that, I wanted a rifle that was just plain fun to take out to the range, something reliable, with decent accuracy, and an absolute blast to shoot.
-This build wasn’t just about looks; it was about creating a rifle that performed flawlessly and brought a smile to my face every time I used it.
+This build wasn’t just about looks, it was about creating a rifle that performed flawlessly and brought a smile to my face every time I used it.

 Build List

-Lower
+Lower Receiver

 The Build

-To start, Yes how’d you know?, I went with the Brownells BRN-180 Gen 2 Upper, specifically the 16” version.
+To start, Yes how’d you know?, I went with the Brownells BRN-180 Upper, specifically the 16” version.
 The side-charging, bufferless short-stroke piston system is a standout feature, and it just looks great.
 The charging handle works well, though I may upgrade it down the line, it’s not a priority since it gets the job done but a more aesthetically pleasing handle may win me over one day.
 The performance has been nothing short of amazing.
 I’ve run 1,000+ rounds through it not once cleaned and have only had one issue with it recently but you’ll have to keep reading to see what the issue and resolution was.
 For my full review of this upper, [click here].

-For the lower, I wanted a BRN-180-specific lower to keep the build true to its roots.
+For the lower, I wanted a BRN-180 specific lower to keep the build true to its roots.
 Brownells’ lowers were sold out, but I found the American Defense MFG UIC-180 Billet Lower, which is specifically designed for the BRN-180.
 It includes ambidextrous features and replaces the traditional AR buffer tube with a Picatinny rail for the stock attachment.
 The fitment is fantastic, tight with almost no play.
 The only minor drawback is that the dust shield on the upper slightly covers the right-side bolt catch when flipped down, but it’s barely noticeable and doesn’t bother me much.
 For a full review of the lower, [click here].

 For the trigger and lower parts kit (LPK), I went with the Midwest Industries Enhanced AR-15 Trigger Kit with LPK.
 At its price point, it’s a great deal.
 You get a high-quality, single-stage curved trigger with a 3.5 lb pull.
 The trigger feels incredibly smooth and consistent, making follow-up shots easy and controlled.
 The LPK had everything I needed, though I didn’t require much since the UIC-180 lower already came with a bolt catch and mag release.